 - How as an audible sound increases in level, the perceived increase in loudness is greater than normal (loudness recruitment) (Moore et al. 1996).

-- How the ear has a poorer ability to discriminate the frequency of sounds (spectral smearing).
+- How the ear has a poorer ability to discriminate the frequency of sounds (impaired frequency selectivity).